astralfrontier/astralfrontier-wiki/draw-maps-leave-blanks.md

 ---
+title: Draw Maps, Leave Blanks for Supers
+description: Draw Maps, Leave Blanks for Supers
+published: true
 date: 2015/12/22
-title: Draw Maps, Leave Blanks for Supers
-categories:
-  - Roleplaying
-tags:
+tags: sssc, supers, Roleplaying
-  - sssc
-  - supers
+editor: markdown
+dateCreated: 2015/12/22
 ---

 This is more discussion about the Super-Sheriffs of Sagan City game,